ONSdigital/ssdc-rm-ddl/README.md

 postgres docker image but initialised with our schemas for dev convenience in local testing.
 This requires it's own, combined init SQL script which is also re-generated when you run `make dev-build`, which also locally builds the image.

-This image comes with seeded data for Support Tool UI groups
+This image comes with seeded data for Support Tool UI groups.